 - Does T-cell therapy work against leukemia?

 In PLAT-02, the CAR T cells are reprogrammed to recognize and target the CD19 protein expressed by most leukemia cells.

 The first phase of PLAT-02 was important in establishing the safety of this experimental therapy, short-term side effects and the maximum dose of T cells.

 Phase 2 began in June 2016 and is currently enrolling patients.
-It will demonstrate how this therapy works for a larger group of patients with relapsed or refractory acute leukemia or lymphoma.
+It will demonstrate how this therapy works for a larger group of patients with non-Hodgkin lymphoma.

 Who can join the study?